McKellar Park (Canberra): 2012 W-League Grand Final

 28 January 2012, McKellar Park hosted the W-League grand final for the 2011/12 W-League season after Canberra United earned the right to host the grand final by finishing league premiers and winning their semi-final.
 The match between Canberra United and Brisbane Roar was sold out with 2,512 fans packing the stadium to cheer on the Canberra girls to their first championship title.
 There was plenty of early action during the match with three goals scored in the first half, Canberra taking a 2–1 lead to the half time break.
 Michelle Heyman pounced in the fifty-fifth minute to give United a 3–1 lead before a penalty to the visitors eight minutes later set up a grand stage finish to the match.
 With no more goals scored after the penalty, United ran out 3–2 victors to be crowned W-League champions for the first time.

 2015 Asian Cup

 McKellar Park was selected as one of three venues to be used as a training venue for the 2015 Asian Cup in the ACT along with host venue Canberra Stadium and the second training venue Deakin Stadium.
 The stadium received an upgrade to its lighting as part of the $650,000 ACT facility upgrade fund for the tournament.
 Oman was the primary team that used McKellar Park for closed training sessions during the tournament while they were base in Canberra.

 2017 Young Socceroos

-8 February 2017, The Australian U20 national team (Young Socceroos) played a practice match at McKellar Park against Belconnen United's NPL first team.
+On 8 February 2017, the Australian under-20 national team (Young Socceroos) played a practice match at McKellar Park against Belconnen United's NPL first team.
 The Young Socceroos' Canberra based manager, Ufuk Talay, arranged the match for a very young squad with most of the players selected being seventeen years old.
 One Canberra player, Marc Tokich, was selected for the team.